 I run a repeater on soak-test at the moment with several fixed talkgroups on each slot, but as these fixed talkgroups are relatively inactive, there is very little chance that the slot will be blocked by other transmissions.
 I do not use reflectors.
 I see no need.
 I can have a contact on 2350 and QSY to 2352 without issue.

-It is very clear to me that that some users of a repeater do not look at the services provided at the repeater by the sysop.
+It is very clear to me that that some users do not look at the services provided at the repeater by the sysop.
 They make calls on non-existent talkgroups, They call up reflectors when there is no need, and they don’t take advantage of all that is available.
 Most of this is generally lack of knowledge, but I have found the stuff, why not them?

 Code Plugs and Hot Spots.

 So many time I have heard people on the air bemoaning the lack of knowledge or experience of this mode.
 This is a learning hobby – get over it and learn!
 There is a simple aid in these blogs, read it in conjunction with you CPS and make your own code plugs.
-If you a hotspot you need only TG9 and the frequency of the device at the very least.
+If you have a hotspot, you need only TG9 and the frequency of the device at the very least.
 If you want to add more then do your own research and don’t rely on others, as you may be picking up bad advice.

 A Final note to Sysops.
 Think about adding a Talkgroup with the repeaters ID number in one or both slots.
 Then if users have this in their codeplugs, and scan this talkgroup, users of the repeater can still call into the network when not within the repeaters coverage.